A Unified Algorithm for Nonconvex Decentralized Nonlinear Optimization: ALGORITHM DEVELOPMENT, CONVERGENCE ANALYSIS, AND PRACTICAL IMPLEMENTATION

 where the second and last inequalities follow respectively from \eqref{xt+1-xt} and \eqref{sumt}.
 This contradicts the assumption, so ${\m{X}}^{t} \in \mathcal{B}_r({\m{X}}^{\infty})$ for all $t \geq t_3$.
-Passing the limit $t_4 \rightarrow \infty$ to the both sides of \eqref{sumt} yields the summability of $\{\mathcal{T}^t\}$, as is $\{\|\m{X}^{t+1}-\m{X}^t\|\}$.
-Hence, $\{\m{X}^t\}$ is a Cauchy sequence and therefore is convergent. \end{proof} A direct consequence of {Theorem \ref{whole-convergence}} is the following estimations of convergence rates, derived using techniques similar to \cite{attouch2009convergence}. \begin{corollary} Under the setting of Theorem~\ref{whole-convergence}, the following convergence rates hold: \begin{itemize} \item[1.]
+Taking the limit as $t_4 \rightarrow \infty$ on both sides of \eqref{sumt} yields the summability of $\{\mathcal{T}^t\}$, and consequently that of $\{\|\m{X}^{t+1}-\m{X}^t\|\}$.
+Hence, $\{\m{X}^t\}$ is a Cauchy sequence and therefore is convergent. \end{proof} The following convergence rate results are immediate consequences of Theorem \ref{whole-convergence}, which can be directly derived using the standard techniques given in \cite{attouch2009convergence}. \begin{corollary} Under the setting of Theorem~\ref{whole-convergence}, the following convergence rates hold: \begin{itemize} \item[1.]
 When $\theta \in (1/2,1)$, there exists some $d_1>0$ such that

 \item [2.]
 When $\theta \in (0,1/2]$, there exists some $d_2>0$ such that

 where $\tau_1=1/\sqrt{{1+\omega}}$, $\omega \in (0,1/c_4)$, and